Butter Math: Why 113g Solid and 113g Melted Give Different Cup Numbers

 Using Our Converter

-If you need to convert grams of butter to cups, use our butter converter and select the right state.
-113g of butter gives you different results for solid vs melted - and both are correct for their context.
+If you need to convert grams of butter to cups, use the butter converter and choose the right state.
+113g of butter can be 0.50 cups as a cold stick or closer to 0.57 cups melted.
+Both answers are correct in the right context.

 The Quick Rule